Stephen-J-Whitaker/memory-game/README.md

     The layout, as well as conforming to current conventions by having a header, footer and main section, orders features in terms of their priority and these features are placed where they will provide the best user experience.

     The instructions are just under the header and are easy to find and access.
-Then there are the current score (when the game is in play) where it can be seen easily whilst the player is interacting with the button pad below it.
-The top ten is next to the current score where, again it is quickly accessible after checking the instructions, if necessary, to see who the player has to beat and how high a score they require to get into the top ten table.
+Then there is the current score (when the game is in play) where it can be seen easily whilst the player is interacting with the button pad below it.
+The top ten is next to the current score where, again it is quickly accessible after checking the instructions, if checking the instructions was necessary, to see who the player has to beat and how high a score they require to get into the top ten table.

     The button pad is large, approximately central and responsive.
 The buttons are large and easy to interact with and are brightly coloured for easy identification.
 They also form part of the sites identity, the favicon for the site is a copy of the game button pad.